demisto/content/CONTRIBUTING.md

 ## Contributing Playbooks

-In order to contribute playbooks you need to save them in the COPS format (as a yaml file) and create a Pull Request.

-You can also edit them visually inside the Demisto Platform and then export to a yaml file.
+You can edit or create playbooks visually inside the Demisto Platform and then export to a yaml file.

 To add a new playbook, or modify and enhance an existing playbook - just open a Pull Request in this repo.